majacQ/opentelemetry-js/packages/opentelemetry-instrumentation/README.md

 // Later

 const myPLugin = new MyPlugin();
-myPLugin.setTracerProvider(provider); // this is optional
-myPLugin.setMeterProvider(meterProvider); // this is optional
+myPLugin.setTracerProvider(provider); // this is optional, only if global TracerProvider shouldn't be used myPLugin.setMeterProvider(meterProvider); // this is optional myPLugin.enable();
-myPLugin.enable();
+// or use Auto Loader
 ```

 ## Usage in Web